Placental Site Trophoblastic Disease: The Basics

 - Hysterectomy.

 Chemotherapy may or may not be used to treat PSTD.
-Whether chemotherapy is used is based on:
+Chemotherapy may be used if:

-- If the tumor has spread to areas other than the uterus.
+- The tumor has spread to areas other than the uterus.

-- If a woman wants to have more children in the future.
+- You may want to have more children in the future.
 If this is the case, suction dilation and curettage may be used with chemotherapy.

 This article is a basic guide to PSTD.
 You can learn more about PSTD by visiting: